13 Authentic Mexican Bread Recipes to Bake at Home

 4. Bolillos

 Bolillos are a type of bread that resembles a small baguette with a crunchy crust and a soft, fluffy interior.
-These versatile rolls are a staple in Mexican cuisine and are commonly used for making tortas which are Mexican sandwiches, or as a side to accompany meals.
+We commonly use these versatile rolls for making tortas (Mexican sandwiches) or serve them as a side to accompany meals (especially soups), making them a staple in Mexican cuisine.

 Nothing is better than a freshly baked bolillo slathered with butter and covered with salsa or cinnamon sugar for a sweet twist, or dipped in Mexican hot chocolate.